 When Madam C.J.
 Walker solved one of her own personal problems, she also created an opportunity to leave behind a life as a laundress for one as a successful businesswoman, philanthropist and civil rights activists and she was able to take thousands of women with her.
 Alaia Williams from the 18 to 49 Podcast graciously fills in as guest co-host with Beckett to talk about the life of this trailblazing role model who began to change her fate by changing the condition of her hair.

 Rags to riches stories don’t happen without a lot of hard work, the ability to fill a need, hard work, perseverance and- yeah- hard work.
 Madam C.J.
 Walker’s life was all that and more.
 When she was born on December 23, 1867 in Delta Louisiana, her given name was Sarah Breedlove – and she was the first person in her family who was not born a slave.
-This fact makes it sound like the family’s life was improving, but they were extremely poor sharecroppers and laundresses; none of the children went to school and by the time Sarah was seven, both of her parents had died.
+Not a slave doesn’t mean that the family had any wealth- they didn’t.
+They were scraping by at best, the children didn’t go to school and, at worst, by the time Sarah was seven, both of her parents had died.

-How the formula for her hair care system was developed is wrapped in legend and marketing strategy-but a need to improve the condition of her own hair led Sarah to develop an effective product line.
-With a newly beautiful head of hair she was a walking advertisement; with a successful sales pitch that involved giving treatments for free while charging for the products she was in business.
-A marriage to Charles Joseph Walker gave her not only a husband, but a promotional consultant and a fancy new name- Madam C.J.
+Lacking an education does NOT mean lacking intelligence and Sarah had a lot of that.
+How the formula for her hair care system was developed is wrapped in legend and marketing strategy-but a need to improve the condition of her own hair led Sarah to develop an effective product line, the spirit to create her own business helped her develop a marketing strategy and marriage to Charles Joseph Walker gave her a husband and promotional consultant and a fancy new name- Madam C.J.
 Walker.

 Rich in both financial wealth and generous actions, Sarah’s life was going very well.
 Her daughter and granddaughter were living and working with her; she was active in a number of causes and her social circle was full of artists and activists.
-She had worked to earn success for herself while helping others achieve their own and had no plans to stop anything- but about a year after moving into Villa Lewaro complications from high blood pressure took her life on May 25,1919.
+She had worked to earn success for herself while helping others achieve their own and had no plans to stop anything- but about a year after moving into her dream house complications from high blood pressure took her life on May 25, 1919.

 TIME TRAVEL WITH THE HISTORY CHICKS